jedisct1/libsodium-doc/installation/README.md

 # make install
 ```

-Pre-compiled Win32 packages are available for download at the same
-location.

-Integrity of source tarballs can currently be checked using PGP or
-verified DNS queries (`dig +dnssec +short txt <file>.download.libsodium.org`
-returns the SHA-256 of any file available for download).

 ## Pre-built libraries

 [Pre-built x86 and x64 libraries for Visual Studio 2010, 2012, 2013 and 2015](https://download.libsodium.org/libsodium/releases/) are available, as well as pre-built libraries for MingW32 and MingW64.